EmadBinAbid/newstore/README.md

 To save your time creating dummy requests, we have already come to your rescue.
 You can find a full-fledged ready Postman collection at `./scripts/Newstore.postman_collection.json` containing requests against all the supported endpoints so far.
 We will keep on updating it as the product grows.

 ## Unit Testing
 Run `python manage.py test` in the root directory to run all the unit tests.
+Logs of unit tests can be found in `./logs/test.log`.

 ## Future Directions
 We plan to add a following set of functionalities in the coming versions of Newstore.
 Stay connected.